-Though jobs in the trades are relatively stable – there’s always going to be a demand for electricians and engineers – you can never be 100% sure what’s around the corner.
+Though jobs in the trades are relatively stable – there’s always a demand for electricians and engineers – you can never be 100% sure what’s around the corner.
 There may be times when work is quieter than you’d like.
 Being skilled in more than one trade could make all the difference, providing you with work all year round.
 Upskilling will allow you to offer more than one service to your customers.
 Or, if you’d prefer to, move into a whole new role altogether.

-Upskilling will provide you with new skills and knowledge, but you may also uncover a new passion.
+Upskilling will provide new skills and knowledge, but you may also uncover a new passion.
 You never know until you try, but you may soon find that your new trade provides you with better job satisfaction.

 How Long Will It Take?

 How long it takes to upskill will vary depending on what you’re upskilling to and your previous experience.

 For instance, if you’re a plumber looking to become a gas safe engineer, your previous experience is a huge benefit.
 A portion of gas training includes essential pipework skills, so you’ll be able to skip past this.
 Cutting down the duration of your training, you’ll be able to become gas safe sooner.

 If you’re looking to upskill in a trade with little relation to your current one, you will have to learn all the skills from scratch.
 However, your experience on-site, knowledge of health and safety regulations, etc., will benefit you in your training.

 When you can start will depend on which route you’re taking to upskill.
 We recognise that you may have existing commitments, so will need to train around them.
 Because of this, we offer monthly start dates throughout the year, so you’ll never have to wait long to start one of our training courses.

 Need more flexibility?
 Our courses are available on both a full and part-time basis.

 Where Can I Train?